return5/sneeds-text-and-seed/src/README.md

 generate random text based on an input file.
 can save the text to a file or simply print it to stdout.
-nothing smart or sophisticated, wont find any A.I., bots, nor sophisticated algorithms here. (who do you think we are, some city slicker with a fancy german built car and gucci loafers?)
+nothing smart nor sophisticated, you wont find any A.I.,bots,nor sophisticated algorithms here.(who do you think we are, some city slicker with a fancy german built car and gucci loafers?)

 ### usage
 - run main.lua with these three arguments: